 Grand old Edinburgh is no stranger to luxury hotels, but there are a select few that really stand out.
-These indulgent home from homes are places where you can lay your head in incomparable style, receiving the kind of five-star service expected by the most demanding of A-listers.
+These indulgent homes from home are places where you can rest your head in incomparable style, receiving the kind of five-star service expected by the most demanding of A-listers.

 From former railway buildings to old churches, mini stately homes and modern abodes, Edinburgh’s first-class hotels come in a wide variety of styles.
 Whether you opt for sleek and streamlined or full-on opulent glamour, this selection of the city’s most sublime hotels will ensure you are utterly spoiled during your stay.

-The Glasshouse is housed inside one of Edinburgh’s more unusual century churches at the top of Leith Walk.
+The Glasshouse can be found inside one of Edinburgh’s more unusual 19th-century churches at the top of Leith Walk.
 Beyond the Gothic exterior, however, sits a very modern boutique hotel, creating a striking contrast between traditional and contemporary.
 Extensive use of glass allows masses of light to flood into every room, most of which enjoy a private terrace.
-The absolute highlight of this five-star hotel, however, has to be the 0.8-hectare (two-acre) rooftop garden.
+Yet, the absolute highlight of this five-star hotel has to be the 0.8-hectare (2 acres) rooftop garden.
 In the summer, it has a gin bar where you can kick back, relax and soak up the views of Calton Hill.